stanford-oval/genie-cloud/doc/thingpedia-tutorial-linkedin.md

 # Tutorial 3: LinkedIn

-In the last two tutorials, we have worked on two public services, New York Times and The Cat API.
+In the last three tutorials, we have worked on public services and websites.
 In this tutorial, we will create a personal device: LinkedIn.
 It allows users to link their own LinkedIn accounts by OAuth, query their own LinkedIn profiles, and publish posts on LinkedIn.